KChen-lab/Texomer/README.md

 Example
 =====
+Before trying DACRE, please note the following:
+	(1) DACRE-scan runs on a x86_64 Linux system.
+DACRE-scan utilizes R packages that were built for linux.
+If you are trying to run DACRE on a non-linux system, you will get the error "TitanCNA’ was built for x86_64-pc-linux-gnu".
+	(2) Please load R (version >=3.2).

 Try DACRE-scan in the package directory on the example dataset

 	python DACRE-scan.py -g $PWD/example/TCGA-3C-AAAU-01A-11D-A41F-09.snp.germline.input -s $PWD/example/TCGA-3C-AAAU-10A-01D-A41F-09.mutect.vcf -e $PWD/example/TCGA-3C-AAAU.RNA.SNV -p $PWD